sabin411/hover-over/README.md

 ## Future Plans

-This awesome trick can be used to create other visually impressive effects on web pages, and I plan to utilize it in future projects to enhance the user experience.
+This awesome trick can be used to create other visually impressive effects on web pages, and I plan to utilize it in future projects to enhance the visual experience.

 > In summary, this GitHub project showcases a cool hover effect that was inspired by the Hyperplexed YouTube channel.
 The project is small but educational, and it provides a great learning opportunity for those who want to learn more about manipulating CSS properties and using JavaScript to create visually impressive effects on web pages.